-For the three months ended March 31, 2015 compared to the three months ended March 31, 2014
+For the three months ended March 31, 2016 compared to the three months ended March 31, 2015

 Research and Development Expenses.
-We recognized approximately \$0.3 million in research and development expenses during the three months ended March 31, 2015 compared to approximately \$0.03 million for the three months ended March 31, 2014.
-Research and development expenses for the current period include salaries and consulting expenses related to clinical trial design and regulatory activities, legal expenses relating to patents, and stock-based compensation.
-Research and development expenses for the prior period consists primarily of salaries related to clinical trial design and regulatory activities.
+We recognized approximately \$0.6 million in research and development expenses during the three months ended March 31, 2016 compared to approximately \$0.3 million for the three months ended March 31, 2015.
+Research and development expenses for the current period primarily include expenses related to our clinical trial for Basal Cell Carcinoma Nevus Syndrome, regulatory activities, legal expenses relating to patents, and stock-based compensation.
+Research and development expenses for the prior period consists primarily of salaries and stock-based compensation related to clinical trial design and regulatory activities.

 General and Administrative Expenses.
-We recognized approximately \$0.6 million and \$0.2 million in general and administrative expenses during the three months ended March 31, 2015 and 2014, respectively.
-General and administrative expenses consist of compensation and related costs for corporate administrative staff, facility expenditures, professional fees, consulting and taxes.
-The increase is primarily a result of an increase in stock based compensation relating to restricted stock units issued in the quarter ended September 30, 2014.
+We recognized approximately \$0.6 million in general and administrative expenses during both the three months ended March 31, 2016 and 2015.
+General and administrative expenses consist primarily of compensation and related costs for corporate administrative staff, facility expenditures, professional fees, consulting and taxes.